DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-kienairaa/README.md

   * Set Difference
   * Symetric Difference
 * I also learned that if all elements of Set A are also elements of B, then set a is a subset of B.
-* Power Set were also introduced to our class.
+* Power Series were also introduced to our class.

+#WEEK 6

 * Cardinality was also discussed which is the number of elements it contains if A is a set and we denot it by *{A}*.

-#WEEK 7
 * This week, we started dicsussing about Functions and that it is sometimes called mappings or transformations.
 * I also learned how to determine the domian and codomain of a function.
 * Different types of Functions: